ROAS is a crucial metric for any online advertiser and is the online advertising equivalent of Return on Investment

 For instance, when creating your PPC ads, you want to ensure that you’re giving an offer relevant to the buyer you’re targeting.
 And this is where buyer personas come into play.
 Besides, there are chances that you’ll have more than a single buyer so think about how the ads will be perceived by the target audience.

 Besides offering relevant offers based on your target buyer and their position in the buyer’s journey, you need to consider the messaging.
 PPC ad messaging must be consistent across all campaigns when it comes to tone and brand voice.
 However, the way you capture their attention and convince them to take a step forward depends on their behaviors and motivations as well as where they are in the consumer journey.

 3. Watch Your Competitors

 Just like any other marketing tactic or strategy, it pays to watch your competition.
 Are they running successful PPC ads?
 What is it that they are doing well?
 By evaluating their mistakes and successes, you can easily look for ways to bolster your own advertising campaigns.
-Although there isn’t a way to understand how the ads perform without approaching them, you can easily see the kind of ad content they are feeding to search engine users and look for ways to emulate.
+Although there isn’t a way to understand how the ads perform without approaching them, you can easily see the kind of ad content they are feeding to search engine users and look for ways to emulate it.
 If you're running Facebook ads, it's easy to find exactly what ads your competitors are using.

 4. Work Towards Improving Your Ads Quality Score

 When talking about Google Ads, a higher Google quality score often means that your cost per click goes down and, as a result, your ad performance increases.
 These factors play a crucial role in the chances of search engine users seeing and clicking on your advertisements.

 There can also be a correlation between quality score and lower cost per conversion, and lower ad campaign costs mean that you’ll enjoy a higher ROAS.
-Google often uses quality scores to determine an ad ranking, with a large part of your quality score formula revolving around the ad relevance.
+Google often uses quality scores to determine an ad ranking, with a large part of your quality score formula revolving around ad relevance.